sanjiv576/Kotha_Khojau/README.md

 - The user shall be able to successfully login after registering if the correct username and password is given
-- Logging in would lead the user to the homepage of the application
+- Logging in would lead the user to the homepage of the application User details
+- People on the application can view other users’ profiles where they can find details like phone number, email, username
+- Personal details can be updated by the user